-If you want to be a special education teacher, UMF is the right place for you.
+If you want to be a Special Education teacher, UMF is the right place for you.

-The University of Maine at Farmington has earned the reputation as having one of the premier teacher education programs in New England.
+The University of Maine at Farmington is considered one of the premier teacher education programs in New England.

-- UMF is one of only three nationally accredited teacher education programs in Maine.
+- UMF is one of only three nationally accredited teacher education programs in Maine

 Here, you will work closely with faculty and supervising mentors to help apply your classroom theory into practice.
 You’ll also work with nearby schools and agencies, which will provide you with enriching real-world opportunities.

-In addition, you’ll have full access to specialized on-campus education-focused resources such as UMF’s Children’s Programs and our Loraine J. Spenciner Curriculum Materials Center, which includes assistive technology resources, children’s literature, and early childhood curricula.
+In addition, you’ll have full access to specialized on-campus education-focused resources such as UMF’s Children’s Programs and our Spenciner Curriculum Materials Center, which includes assistive technology resources, children’s literature, and early childhood curricula.